Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

 #### Create Streamlit Application
 - Within Snowsight, Click on the `Streamlit` tab
 - Switch Role to `TB_PO_DATA_SCIENTIST`
-- Click on `+Streamlit App` to create a new Streamlit Application
+- Click on `+Streamlit App` to create a new Streamlit application
-- Name the Streamlit app "Application Monthly Pricing App"
+- Name the Streamlit application "Monthly Pricing App"
 - Select the `TB_PO_PROD` database and `ANALYTICS` schema for the Streamlit application location and `TB_PO_APP_WH` for the warehouse and click `Create`

 <img src="assets/streamlit_settings.png"/>